SebastianArcq/bigquery-toolbox/README.md

 ## How to install
 Simply install from the Chrome Web Store at https://chrome.google.com/webstore/detail/bigquery-toolbox/gogipkdhiiopcbfakdagfkinjoecfoam.

+## Pin to toolbar
+After installing what you want to do first is to "pin" the BigQuery Toolbox icon to your extension toolbar in Chrome for easier access.

+To do that, click the "Extensions" button in the top-right of your browser, next to your profile picture (the button that looks like a puzzle piece).
+From the dropdown list, find "BigQuery Toolbox" and click the pin so it turns blue.
+Boom.

 ## How to use
 While in BigQuery, simply click the BigQuery Toolbox button to toggle the Explorer column.
-Go to the options to also make that button hide the query results.

-In the options you can also choose to hide the top toolbar and to minimize the "Compose new query" button.

-For easy access, make sure to pin the extension icon to you Chrome menu by clicking on the puzzle icon next to your address bar and "pin".
+## Advanced Configuration
+For more advances features, right-click the extension icon and click on "Options".

+Here you can do two things.

+First, you can set what left-clicking the extension button does.
+By default it just toggles the Explorer column.
+If you tick "Hide Query Results", it will also hide the query results every time you click the icon.

+Second, you can further improve the BigQuery UI by checking the following options

+- Hide Top Toolbar: This hides the rather useless top toolbar that says "Features & Info".
+- Minimize the 'Create New Query' button: Removes the "Create new query" from the button and just leaves the large "[+]" icon
+- Redesigned multi-row query tabs: Instead of having a side-scrolling query tab bar, enabling this feature shows tabs in multiple rows, while also reducing their size

 ## Contributing
 Pull requests are welcome.